-- Avoid bending forward more than 90 degrees.
-Do not cross your legs, not even to reach the leg on your un-operated side. - You will need to use a reacher or a dressing stick to bring your pants over your foot and lower leg in order to maintain hip precautions. - Dress the operated side first.
-Undress the operated side last. - You will need to use a sock aid for socks.
+- You may need to use a reacher or a dressing stick to bring your pants over your foot and lower leg if you cannot perform independently. - Dress the operated side first.
+Undress the operated side last. - If needed, use a sock aid for socks.
 Push socks off from the inside with a reacher or dressing stick. - Wear shoes that slip on.
 Elastic shoelaces can turn shoes with ties into slip-ons.
 Use a long-handled shoehorn; place it on the inside of the heel to avoid turning your leg inward.